MerginMaps/docs/src/setup/working-with-organisations/index.md

 # Working with Organisations

-In <MainPlatformName />, **Organisations** can be used for easier management of users and projects within your team.
+In <MainPlatformNameLink />, **Organisations** can be used for easier management of users and projects within your team.

 Just like ordinary user accounts, organisations can own and manage <MainPlatformName /> projects.
 All projects listed under an organisation use its  storage quota - rather than consuming storage quota of individual users that have created them.